WVURAIL/dspira/_posts/2021-07-01-Ubuntu_Installation.md

   *Our software works under Ubuntu versions 22.04 LTS and older.*

-Installing the Ubuntu OS on a Windows computer will require you to partition the hard drive, copy Ubuntu OS onto a bootable flashdrive, and install it onto the partition, as follows:
+Installing Ubuntu on a Windows computer requires three steps.
+Partition the hard drive, create a bootable Ubuntu flash drive, and install Ubuntu on the partition:

 **A. Partition a Hard Drive** - Before installing Ubuntu on the hard disk, you need to partition the hard disk in Windows.